 Founded in 1973, this school provides a Nordic education with an international profile.
 SSB is recognised by the Swedish, Norwegian and Finnish governments and is a member of the European Council of International Schools (ECIS).

 Scandinavian curricula are offered in Swedish, Norwegian, Finnish, Danish and Icelandic as well as the International Baccalaureate.
 Bilingual education is offered at all levels.
 The school has new and well equipped facilities: sports hall, science laboratories, Mediatec and computer room.

-SSB provides education from kindergarten at 2.5 years up to 19 years.
+SSB provides education from kindergarten at two-and-a-half years up to 19 years.
 French is taught from three years, and English from six.
 Secondary and IB students can board on the school campus at Château d’Argenteuil.
 The school and castle are situated in a beautiful green and quiet environment close to Waterloo.